ortus-docs/logbox-docs/appender_properties/traceappender.md

 # TraceAppender

-This appender directs messages via the <i>cftrace</i> tag.
+This appender directs messages via the `cftrace` tag.
 It has no configuration properties.